 The cache files are typically stored in the Library folders that you can find in the following locations:

-How do I free up disk space on my Mac by clearing the caches?
+How to clear disk space on Mac by clearing the caches?
 Generally, the Library folder is hidden on macOS as Apple.
 You can access it with these steps.

 The applications in Mac include language files for every language being supported.
 You have the option to switch the system language of your Mac and start using the apps in that specified language right away.
 Nevertheless, most are likely to use one language, thus the language files only take up space.